ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Kankakee Community College Tuition Information

-Kankakee Community College is a public, state institution, which means it offers a reduced tuition rate of $12,630 for in-state students who attend full-time.
+Kankakee Community College is a public, state institution, which means it offers a reduced tuition rate of $10,200 for students who qualify as state residents and attend full-time.

-Attending an insitution where you are eligible for in-state tuition can save students a lot of money on the total cost of attending college.
-Take the time to confirm your state's requirements for as an in-state resident.
+Choosing a college where you qualify for in-state status can cut the cost of college tuition.
+Take the time to verify your state's rules for as an in-state resident.
 Every state has its own rules about what makes someone eligible for in-state tuition.
 In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria too, depending on where you live.
+There may be additional requirements as well, depending on where you live.

 Explore other Illinois colleges